 Pages for Children, Inc. sends age appropriate books, birthday cards and time appropriate holiday cards (each with a personal message inside), as well as other various items.
 We would love to hand deliver each gift, but due to strict privacy policies at these hospitals, we are unable to.
 We have to let the nurses represent Pages for Children, Inc. on our behalf.

 Other organizations, which provide gifts and cards to hospitalized children, simply provide contact information for specific children.
 However, Pages for Children does the hard work for you.
-We take care of locating the children, compiling the gifts, and sending them out to the various hospitals, so that they can be distributed to the children in need.
+We locate the hospitalized children, compile the gifts, and send them out to the various hospitals, so that they can be distributed to the children in need.

 The children and teens that Pages for Children, Inc. help need all the special attention they can get.
 Sadly, many of them may never recover from their illness.
 While this program cannot improve their physical health, it can bring smiles to their faces, and everyone knows a happy child is always a healthier child.
 These children need to know that they are loved and are NOT alone!
 We're hoping you will help us send this very important message to them.

 By donating to Pages for Children, Inc. - whether it's books, cards, pencils, crayons, or money - YOU are "Putting A Little Hope in a Little Hand, One Page At A Time!"
 If you are unsure of what to donate, please go see How You Can Help.
 You can help let these children and teens know they are loved and truly special.

-To improve the quality of life for children who have been confined in the hospital for any reason, for any length of time, by sending them books and other related items in the hopes of letting them know they are loved and being thought about during this trying time in their lives.
+To improve the quality of life for children while they are hospitalized for any reason, for any length of time, by sending them books and other related items in the hopes of letting them know they are loved and being thought about during this trying time in their lives.